OpenAPITools/openapi-generator/samples/openapi3/client/petstore/typescript/builds/deno/StoreApi.md

 # **getOrderById**
 > Order getOrderById()

 For valid response try integer IDs with value <= 5 or > 10.
-Other values will generated exceptions
+Other values will generate exceptions

 ### Example